 So fitting 35’s on a Tacoma with a 2.5”-3” lift kit requires some minor modifications to the cab mount or body mount, to allow it to clear fully on complete wheel lock.
 This will be your main point of contention, and you will need to assess and trim as much as necessary to ensure the tire doesn’t scrub against the body mount and get damaged.
 Obviously, the wider and taller the tires the more contact it will make with the cab mount when at full lock.

 You will need to get dirty with a grinder and cut away some meat that is protruding from the actual cab mount.
 A blank-off plate needs to be welded back in to prevent dirt and debris from entering.
 You also need to make sure you grind off any sharp excess welds and seal the weld up nicely with paint to ensure it doesn’t start rusting/corroding.

 It’s not an advanced or complex job, however, if you’re not experienced with a grinder and welding machine, then it would probably be safer to pay an engineering shop to do it for you.
 And it comes highly recommended to use a Toyota-specific custom shop rather than a general off-road place to do the job.

 6” Rough Country Leveling kit

-Going bigger tires might look awesome, however you want to limit how big you go, especially if you still want to maintain full functionality of your truck.
-Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well adjusting your speedometer reading.
+Going bigger tires might look awesome, however, you want to limit how big you go, especially if you still want to maintain the full functionality of your truck.
+Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well as recalibrating your speedometer reading.